cmu-phil/tetrad/README.md

 ## Python Integration

 For Python integration, please see our (still new) [py-tetrad Python project](https://github.com/cmu-phil/py-tetrad), which shows how to integrate arbitrary Java code in the Tetrad project into a Python workflow using the [JPype Python project](https://jpype.readthedocs.io/en/latest/).
-The JPype project is already quite awesome; it is not necessary to use it in the way suggested in py-tetrad, though perhaps py-tetrad can provide a way to get started with it.
-Have fun exploring!

 Also, please see the [causal-learn Python package](https://causal-learn.readthedocs.io/en/latest/), translating some Tetrad algorithms into Python and adding some algorithms not in Tetrad, now part of the awesome [py-why space](https://github.com/py-why).
 Have fun exploring that too!